Rangers vs. Marlins Player Props Betting Odds

 Soler Stats

-- Jorge Soler has recorded 94 hits with 19 doubles, 26 home runs and 48 walks.
+- Jorge Soler has put up 95 hits with 19 doubles, 26 home runs and 48 walks.
 He has driven in 57 runs with one stolen base.

-- Soler takes a six-game streak with at least one hit into this contest.
-In his last 10 games he is batting .220 with two home runs, two walks and four RBI.
+- Soler has picked up at least one hit in seven games in a row.
+In his last 10 games he is batting .214 with two home runs, two walks and three RBI.

 Soler Recent Games